KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

     The reference is in the output under the heading `Claim Reference`.

-1. Bind the claim to a workload of your choice by passing the reference for the claim to the `--service-ref` flag of the `tanzu apps workload create` command.
+1. Bind the claim to your workload by passing the reference for the claim to the `--service-ref` flag of the `tanzu apps workload create` command.
 For example:

     ```console